There’s a danger outdoors in Pennsylvania’s suburbs, parks and woods. The first step to protect yourself is to spray your clothes in early spring.

 Dorothy died eight years ago and still is in my heart, especially as nesting season approaches.
 Here’s a look back at what a great bird she was.
 Never captive.
 Always wild.

 Success!
 Last night, Saturday 30 December, our team counted 15,000 crows at their roost on Robinson Ext and Brackenridge Streets during the Pittsburgh Christmas Bird Count (CBC).
 It was a big challenge compared to last year when we could stand in one place and count 20,000 flying by in the distance.
 This year we had to chase them for two hours, texting each other with updates, until the crows finally picked a spot.
+Did they split the roost?
 In darkness and rain we think we were unable to see another 5,000 but we can’t count what we can’t see.
 So the official count is 15,000.

 Carol Steytler, Sue Faust and I did a dry run on Friday night.
 That evening the western stream flew over the Allegheny River to stage at Cliff Street before moving on.
 My brief video shows how impossible it is to count them before they settle.